What Counts As CISSP Experience?

 Security Internships Require More Work to Prove

-Internships are a great way to add experience to your CISSP application — as long as they're well-documented.
-Internships can be paid or unpaid but still require experience under two or more security domains.
+Internships are a great way to add experience to your CISSP application—as long as they're well-documented.
+They can be paid or unpaid but still require experience in two or more security domains.
 If part-time, hours are calculated the same way as part-time experience.

-Importantly, internship experience must be accompanied by a letter on a company or organization letterhead that confirms your position.
-We'd also recommend that your current or former internship supervisor is prepared to field a call from the ISC2 for further verification.
+Importantly, internship experience must be accompanied by a letter on company or organization letterhead that confirms your position.
+We'd also recommend that your current or former internship supervisor be prepared to field a call from ISC2 for further verification.

 ISC2 will accept an approved certification or a degree instead of one year of work experience, but not both.
 As with most of the CISSP experience process, there are asterisks here, too.